iesahin/xvc/book/src/ref/xvc-storage-new-generic.md

 ⚠️ Please note that this is an advanced method to configure storages.
 You may damage your repository and local and remote files with incorrect configurations.

-Please see https://docs.xvc.dev/ref/xvc-storage-new-generic.html for examples and make necessary backups before continuing.
+Please see https://docs.xvc.dev/ref/xvc-storage-new-generic.html for examples and make necessary backups.

 Usage: xvc storage new generic [OPTIONS] --name <NAME> --init <INIT_COMMAND> --list <LIST_COMMAND> --download <DOWNLOAD_COMMAND> --upload <UPLOAD_COMMAND> --delete <DELETE_COMMAND>

 Options:
   -n, --name <NAME>
           Name of the storage.

           Recommended to keep this name unique to refer easily.

   -i, --init <INIT_COMMAND>
           Command to initialize the storage.
 This command is run once after defining the storage.

           You can use {URL} and {STORAGE_DIR}  as shortcuts.

   -l, --list <LIST_COMMAND>
           Command to list the files in storage

           You can use {URL} and {STORAGE_DIR} placeholders and define values for these with --url and --storage_dir options.

   -d, --download <DOWNLOAD_COMMAND>
           Command to download a file from storage.

           You can use {URL} and {STORAGE_DIR} placeholders and define values for these with --url and --storage_dir options.

   -u, --upload <UPLOAD_COMMAND>
           Command to upload a file to storage.

           You can use {URL} and {STORAGE_DIR} placeholders and define values for these with --url and --storage_dir options.

   -D, --delete <DELETE_COMMAND>